KatarinaDraganovCsordas/Simple-projects-JavaScript/Popup/README.md

 ## Usage
 To use the popup submission form, simply open the popup.html file in your web browser.
 When you click the "Submit" button, a popup will appear with a thank you message.

+## File Structure
+* popup.html - The main HTML file containing the form and popup structure.
+* popup.css - The CSS file for styling the form and popup.
+* popup.js - The JavaScript file for handling the popup functionality.